 Submitting your paper to the most suitable academic journal will increase your chances of it being accepted for peer review.
 This will save your time, money, and motivation.
 But, check that you are happy with the quality of the journal too.
 Take note of the journal names that you find most of your literature in.
 These are potential target journals where you can publish your research.

-Step 1.2: Tools/Platforms for Journal Selection
+Step 1.2: How to use Online Journal Selection Tools/Platforms for Journal Recommendation

 Publishing your work in an open-access journal will make your paper accessible to more readers.
 The DOAJ database gives a classification of each journal (whether open access or not), lists the journals that contain the DOAJ seal (certification of the journals openness and best practices).